 It’s Impossible for Menstrual Cups to Get Lost

-Here are a few tips for when you feel like your menstrual cup is lost:
+Here are a few tips for when you feel like your period cup is lost.
+It’s not actually lost, but your menstrual cup is just stuck.

-Your vaginal canal is only 4-5 inches long, so it’s impossible for menstrual cups to get lost.
+Your vagina is only 4-5 inches long, so it’s impossible for Diva Cups to get lost.
 If you have a little bit of difficulty removing it, don’t stress about it but relax and try again in a couple of hours.
 Put on a pad (we love cloth ones) in the meantime to prevent leaks.

 If You Truly Can’t Remove it…